-It is this inner gap that catches hold of us when the American Dream whispers softly in our ear, “You can be anything you want to”; when we watch the Hero’s Journey, told and retold in countless movies and television programmes; or when Hamlet speaks Shakespeare’s most famous line:
+It is this gap that catches hold of us when the American Dream whispers softly in our ear, “You can be anything you want to.”
+Or when we watch the Hero’s Journey, told and retold in countless television programmes and films.
+Or when Hamlet speaks Shakespeare’s most famous line:

 We all know what a seed and caterpillar want to become, but what about a human being?
-If who we think we are is shaped by the century, country, and family we happen to have been born into, how can we look past these surface symptoms to find out who we really are?
+When who we think we are is shaped by the century, country, and family we happen to have been born into, how can we look past these surface symptoms to find out who we really are?

-Sigmund Freud taught us that life is love and work: success for a human being is about being able to love and be loved and being able to find work that we do well.
+He said success for a human being is about being able to love and be loved and to find work that we do well.

 Inner Leadership gives us the tools to do both.

 Are you happy with the life you are currently living or do you feel you need to make a change?
 Is your happiness or discontent to do with your work, your love, or your significance?
 What do you want instead?

 Adapted from Inner Leadership: tools for building inspiration in times of change.

 You can sign up to daily posts here.